Overview – Vwaza Marsh WR

 3/5

 We arrived after a long day on public transport, with our backpacks on our shoulders and covered in red Malawi dust.
 Arriving at a game reserve without any personal transport might seem crazy, but it can be done here.
-We stayed in a basic...
+We spent a few days...

 Full Review